NVIDIA/warp/docs/modules/functions.rst

     :param op: A callable function that accepts one argument and returns one argument, may be a user function or builtin
     :param a: The input tile, the operator (or one of its overloads) must be able to accept the tile's dtype
-    :returns: A tile with the same dimensions as the input tile, currently output tiles must have the same dtype as the input.
+    :returns: A tile with the same dimensions and datatype as the input tile.

     Example: